AlexsLemonade/refinebio/README.md

 To make building and pushing your own images easier, the `update_my_docker_images.sh` has been provided.
 The `-d` option will allow you to specify which repo you'd like to push to.
-If the Dockerhub repo requires you to be logged in, you should do so before running the script.
+If the Dockerhub repo requires you to be logged in, you should do so before running the script using `docker login`.
 The -v option allows you to specify the version, which will both end up on the Docker images you're building as the SYSTEM_VERSION environment variable and also will be the docker tag for the image.

 `update_my_docker_images.sh` will not build the dr_affymetrix image, because this image requires a lot of resources and time to build.